Arb-Capital/wsgem-llamalend/docs/05-deploy-mainnet.md

 make market-dry     INSTANCE=$INSTANCE   # simulate: calculator + policy + create, every assert running
 make market-deploy  INSTANCE=$INSTANCE   # broadcast + verify
 ```

+Rerun `make market-dry` — with the real `WSGEM_ORACLE` set — at a fresh block **immediately before
+broadcasting**.
+The dry run executes the whole assert set against current chain state, and a
+rehearsal from hours ago says nothing about the block you are about to broadcast into.
+An
+oracle-less dry run remains a legitimate early rehearsal of the from-scratch pipeline; this one is
+the preflight.

 `--slow` is on in both deploy targets: each transaction must confirm before the next is sent,
 because the controller-address prediction depends on the factory's nonce, and the policy has to